14 April 2026

 Rick FienbergAstronomer and science communicator Dr. Richard Tresch Fienberg was the American Astronomical Society’s Press Officer from 1 September 2009 until his retirement on 1 September 2021.
 Throughout his AAS tenure Rick worked from home, first in the Boston, Massachusetts, area and then from rural New Hampshire.

-Born and raised in Los Angeles, California, Rick was turned on to astronomy and space exploration in 1968 thanks to the confluence of four events.
-He received a small telescope as a 12th birthday gift, read The Universe: From Flat Earth to Quasar by Isaac Asimov after buying it at his middle-school book fair, got caught up in the excitement of the Apollo 8 mission to the Moon, and was riveted by the movie 2001: A Space Odyssey.
+Born and raised in Los Angeles, California, Rick was turned on to astronomy and space exploration in 1968 thanks to the confluence of five events.
+He received a small telescope as a 12th birthday gift, read The Universe: From Flat Earth to Quasar by Isaac Asimov after buying it at his middle-school book fair, got caught up in the excitement of the Apollo 8 mission to the Moon, was riveted by the movie 2001: A Space Odyssey, and visited the set of the original Star Trek series, where he met William Shatner (Capt.
+Kirk), Leonard Nimoy (Mr. Spock), and DeForest Kelley (Dr. McCoy).
 “As of 1968 I knew that I wanted to pursue a career that had something to do with space,” Rick recalls, “and that’s what I did.”

 Rick majored in physics at Rice University, which he applied to because it’s in Houston, Texas, home of NASA’s mission control center, and because it had the first space-science department in the country.
 During the summer of 1976, between his sophomore and junior years, he spent a month at the Jet Propulsion Laboratory as an undergraduate intern with NASA’s Viking mission, working on both the orbiter and lander teams.
 “I credit Carl Sagan, who created the Viking internships, with giving me my first paying job in science,” says Rick.
 Back at Rice for his junior and senior years, he helped build a sounding-rocket experiment and analyze the data it returned after its brief flight through the aurora borealis over Alaska.